Nikolai Bukharin: Political stature and achievements

 Bukharin made several notable contributions to Marxist–Leninist thought, most notably The Economics of the Transition Period (1920) and his prison writings, Philosophical Arabesques, as well as being a founding member of the Soviet Academy of Arts and Sciences, and a keen botanist.
 His primary contributions to economics were his critique of marginal utility theory, his analysis of imperialism, and his writings on the transition to communism in the Soviet Union.

 Bukharin alongside Trotsky have been viewed by some scholars as representing political alternatives to Stalinism.
 In part, due to their de facto leadership of the Right Opposition and Left Opposition which was at variance with Stalin.
 These core differences ranged from areas related to economics, foreign policy and cultural matters.

-His ideas, especially in economics and the question of market socialism, later became highly influential in the Chinese socialist market economy and Deng Xiaoping's economic reforms.
+His ideas, especially in economics and the question of market socialism, known as Bukharinism, later became highly influential in the Chinese socialist market economy and Deng Xiaoping's reform and opening up.

 British author Martin Amis argues that Bukharin was perhaps the only major Bolshevik to acknowledge "moral hesitation" by questioning, even in passing, the violence and sweeping reforms of the early Soviet Union.
 Amis writes that Bukharin said "during the Civil War he had seen 'things that I would not want even my enemies to see.